IMRSVDataLabs/enrichpipe/README.md

 ## Features

-This package introduces features used to enrich databases with query result curated data.
-All functions can be used on a dataset with text data.
-The functions might have their own required and optional arguments.
+This package introduces features used to enrich databases with curated data based on user query results.
+Note that the functions might have their own required and optional arguments.

 - alphabet check
 - bleu score